Best Softshell Jackets of 2024/25

 What we didn’t like: not really a softshell

-We tested the Hikebound alongside the other softshells in this test.
-We were initially interested in testing the jacket because of its ultra-affordable price point and because it appeared on several other softshell Best Of lists.
+We tested the Columbia Hikebound II alongside the other softshells in this review.
+We were initially interested in this jacket because of its ultra-affordable price point and because it appeared on several other softshell “Best Of” lists.

 However, when we tested the Hikebound, we discovered it is not what we’d consider a true softshell.
 We’d slot it more as a budget rain jacket that’ll get the job done if that’s all you can afford.
 However, there are certainly better options out there for both softshells and hardshells, so overall, we’d hesitate to recommend this one unless you absolutely cannot afford to spend more.
-There are many other options (from companies like Outdoor Research) that offer much better bang-for-buck overall, even if they are more expensive
+There are many other options (from companies like Outdoor Research) that offer much better bang-for-buck overall, even if they are more expensive.

 Arc'teryx Gamma MX Hoodie